 Description: This adjustment to the RAB is for changes in NERL's capital which is used in its day-to-day activities: i.e. operating liquidity.
 Similar to net capex, this adjustment excludes specific items such as projects for the Ministry of Defence.
-This includes movements in the TRS relating to RP3 (2020-2022) to be recovered through revenues, starting in NR23.
+This excludes movements in the TRS relating to RP3 (2020-2022) to be recovered through revenues, starting in NR23 as described in 5e.